Agriculture Careers, Jobs and Occupations

 Agriculture is made up of the following sectors:

 The type of farm farmers operate determines their specific tasks.

-On crop farms - farms growing grain, cotton, and other fibers, fruit, and vegetables - farmers are responsible for preparing, tilling, planting, fertilizing, cultivating, spraying and harvesting.
+On crop farms - farms growing grain, cotton, and other fibres, fruit, and vegetables - farmers are responsible for preparing, tilling, planting, fertilizing, cultivating, spraying and harvesting.
 After the harvest, they make sure the crops are properly packaged, stored or marketed.

 Livestock, dairy and poultry farmers must feed, and care for the animals and keep barns, pens, coops, and other farm buildings clean and in good condition.
 They also plan and oversee breeding and marketing activities.

 Horticultural speciality farmers oversee the production of ornamental plants, nursery products - such as flowers, bulbs, shrubbery, and sod - and fruits and vegetables are grown in greenhouses.

 Agricultural managers manage the day-to-day activities of one or more farms, ranches, nurseries, timber tracts, greenhouses and other agricultural establishments for farmers, absentee landowners or corporations.
-Their duties and responsibilities vary widely, but are concentrated on the business aspects of running a farm.
+Their duties and responsibilities vary widely but are concentrated on the business aspects of running a farm.
 On small farms, they may oversee the entire operation, while on large farms they may oversee a single activity, such as marketing.
 Agricultural managers usually do not perform production activities; instead, they hire and supervise farm and livestock workers, who perform most of the daily production tasks.
-In these cases, managers may establish output goals; determine financial constraints; monitor production and marketing; hire, assign, and supervise workers; determine crop transportation and storage requirements; and oversee maintenance of the property and equipment.
+In these cases, managers may establish output goals; determine financial constraints; monitor production and marketing; hire, assign, and supervise workers; determine crop transportation and storage requirements; and oversee the maintenance of the property and equipment.